bdavidxyz/protheme/_posts/2016-05-18-how-to-name-css-classes.md

 Based on my favorite articles on the topic, and recent work experience, here are my 2 cents about how to properly name CSS classes.

-## 0. Before to think about class name, give a good name to HTML elements
+## 0. Before to think about class name, choose a good name for HTML elements

 If it's an input, use the _input_ element.